telerik/reporting-docs/knowledge-base/how-to-create-a-dynamic-table-crosstab-list-item.md

 ## Notes

 - The attached demo report illustrates the settings.
-The report can be previewed in the [Standalone Report Designer](../standalone-report-designer) of Telerik Reporting R1 2017 and newer.
+The report can be previewed in the [Standalone Report Designer](../standalone-report-designer) of Telerik Reporting R1 2017 and later.

 - The scenarios, requiring you to create or modify a report at run-time, are discussed in [Modifying or Creating a report at Run-Time](./modifying-or-creating-a-report-at-run-time).